-Figure 3-36: Data Plane Deployment Mode2 - Before location failure
+Figure 3-51: Data Plane Deployment Mode2 - Before location failure

-Before any location failure, the Tier-1 "Blue" / "Green" are created in the Edge Cluster LocA / LocC and are connected to the local Tier-0 GW LocA / LocC.
+Before any location failure, the Tier-1 "Blue" is created in Distributed mode and is connected to the local Tier-0 GW LocA.
+The Tier-1 "Green" is created in the Edge Cluster LocC and is connected to the local Tier-0 GW LocC.